coderofsalvation/hubot-syslogd/README.md

 This is just a testbot which should connect to the __#hubot-syslog__ channel of __irc.freenode.net__.

 ## Philosphy: a syslogd replacement

+> (NG-/R)Syslog is great, but its configuration can become herculean quite fast.

 Hubot-syslog uses [syslog-middleware](https://npmjs.org/syslogd-middleware), therefore it is highly extendable, syslog-compatible UDP/TCP loggingdaemon with use()-middleware support (like express).